The new HAProxy Kubernetes Ingress Controller provides a high-performance ingress for your Kubernetes-hosted

 In order for Ingress objects to be usable, you must have an Ingress Controller deployed within your cluster that implements the Ingress rules as they are detected.
 An Ingress Controller, like other types of controllers, continuously watches for changes.
 Since pods in Kubernetes have arbitrary IPs and ports, it is the responsibility of an Ingress Controller to hide all internal networking from you, the operator.
 You only need to define which route is designated to a service and the system will handle making the changes happen.

 It’s important to note that Ingress Controllers still need a way to receive external traffic.
 This can be done by exposing the Ingress Controller as a Kubernetes service with either type NodePort or LoadBalancer.
 However, this time, when you add an external load balancer, it will only be for the one service and the external load balancer’s configuration can be more static.

 HAProxy Ingress Controller

 Best known for reliability and performance, among other features, HAProxy fits all the needs required for an Ingress Controller.
 In Kubernetes, high amounts of traffic are expected and the environment is highly dynamic because of the high number of pods creation, deletion, and relocation that is typical.
 HAProxy, with its Runtime API, Data Plane API, and hitless reloads, excels in such an environment.

 Using HAProxy, there is no real difference in how requests are load balanced from a traditional standpoint.
 Configuration is a matter of using the ability of a controller to fetch all the required data from the Kubernetes API and filling it into HAProxy.
 The most demanding part is syncing the status of pods, since the environment is highly dynamic and pods can be created or destroyed at any time.
-The controller feeds those changes directly to HAProxy via the HAProxy Native Golang Client library, which wraps the Runtime API and Data Plane API, which reloads HAProxy as needed.
+The controller feeds those changes directly to HAProxy via the HAProxy Native Golang Client library, which wraps the Runtime API and Data Plane API functionality.

 You can fine-tune the Ingress Controller with a